-Enter the total number of points, the number of field goal attempts and the number of free throw attempts into the calculator below to determine the true shooting percentage of a basketball player.
+Enter the total number of points, the number of field goal attempts, and the number of free throws attempted into the calculator below to determine the true shooting percentage of a basketball player.

 True Shooting Percentage is one measure of the rate at which a basketball player scores points per attempt.
 In contrast to normal shooting percentage, it takes into account free throw attempts.

 True Shooting Percentage Formula